Turkey Creek, Florida

 Turkey Creek is a rural unincorporated community located in eastern Hillsborough County, Florida, United States.
-The community is served by the 33527 ZIP Code.

 Geography

-Turkey Creek is located at 27.977 North, 82.185 West, or approximately three miles west-southwest of Plant City.
+Turkey Creek is located approximately three miles west-southwest of Plant City.
 It is also located southeast of Dover and northeast of Sydney.
-The elevation of the community is 92 feet above sea level.

 Description

 Turkey Creek's approximate boundaries include Sydney Washer Road to the west, Sydney Road to the north, Mud Lake Road to the east and State Road 60 to the south.